stevensouza/testproject/jaxrs_resteasy/README.md

 Code created to learn RESTEasy implementation of jaxrs.
-The test class is the best place to look.
+The [test class](https://github.com/stevensouza/testproject/blob/master/jaxrs_resteasy/src/test/java/com/stevesouza/jaxrs_resteasy/client/ResteasyClientProxyTest.java) is the best place to look.
 The test class uses a proxy to execute the rest web services from an embedded jaxrs web server.
+See